Spinal Muscular Atrophy (SMA)

 - counseling and support groups

-Research shows that kids with SMA do best with a team approach to their care.
+Research shows that kids with spinal muscular atrophy do best with a team approach to their care.
 Parents, doctors, nurses, therapists, counselors, and a dietitian are all important members of the team.
 This approach and recent medical advances have improved the outlook for kids with SMA.